Intro to Lexical Typology

 This is the most crosslinguistically unusual among the patterns that a language might overall prefer, et cela

-seems to be widespread only in (Western?)
+seems to be widespread only in (Occidental?)
 North America.
 This pattern involves conflating motion with the

 thing it is that’s moving.
 Talmy gives examples from Atsugewi, À (recently dead) language from northern